robusta-dev/krr/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Are you interested in contributing a fix for this?**
+Yes/no. If yes, we will provide guidance what parts of the code to modify and help you.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]